Isaias Afwerki: Eritrean War of Independence

 In September 1966, Isaias, along with Haile Woldense and Mussie Tesfamichael, traveled to Kassala, Sudan, via Asmara to join the Eritrean Liberation Front (ELF).
 Isaias and his comrades had assumed the ELF was an inclusive revolutionary organization, but they soon realized that the movement was sectarian and generally hostile to Christians.
-Isaias, Haile and Mussie decided to organize subvertly, forming a secret clandestine cell.
+Isaias, Haile, and Mussie decided to organize subversively, forming a secret clandestine cell.
 To seal their pact, the three men signed an oath with their own blood, carving an 'E' on their right arms, symbolizing their determination to die for Eritrea.
 In 1967, the Chinese government took in five ELF recruits for political commissar training, including Isaias.
 There, he studied Maoism as well as the strategy and tactics of guerrilla warfare.
 On his return trip, he was arrested by Saudi Arabian authorities while attempting to cross the Red Sea on a dhow.
 He was released nearly six months later.

 Upon his return in 1968, Isaias was appointed as a political commissioner of the ELF's Zone 5 in the Dekibarek region.
 He and other ELF members began to criticize the sectarian tendencies of the ELF.
 In 1969, further power struggles among the ELF leadership and the assassination of several Christian members led to the defection of the ELF's Zone 5, which included Isaias.
-This group of around seventy fighters, led by Abraham Tewolde, withdrew to an isolated locality, Ala in northeast of the Akele Guzay near Dekemhare, where they were joined by another small contingent of Kebessa fighters under Mesfin Hagos, together they became known as the Ala group.
+This group of around seventy fighters, led by Abraham Tewolde, withdrew to an isolated locality, Ala, in the northeast of the Akele Guzay near Dekemhare, where they were joined by another small contingent of Kebessa fighters under Mesfin Hagos, together they became known as the Ala group.
 Following Tewolde's death in late 1970, Isaias became the leader of the group.

-In August 1971, this group of Christian deflectors held a meeting at Tekli (northern Red Sea) and founded the Selfi Natsinet (“Independence Party“).
-They elected a leadership consisting of Isaias, Mesfin Hagos, Tewolde Eyob, Solomon Woldemariam and Asmerom Gerezgiher.
+In August 1971, this group of Christian defectors held a meeting at Tekli (northern Red Sea) and founded the Selfi Natsinet (“Independence Party“).
+They elected a leadership consisting of Isaias, Mesfin Hagos, Tewolde Eyob, Solomon Woldemariam, and Asmerom Gerezgiher.
 They then issued a highly polemical document written by Isaias called, Nihnan Elamanan (“We and Our Goals”), in which they explained the rationale for their decision to create a separate political organization instead of working within the ELF.
 The document accused the ELF of discriminating against Christian highlanders and killing reformist Christian ELF members.
 The document instead stressed the unity of the Eritrean nation and called for a "revolutionary organization with a revolutionary line".
-In August 1971, Selfi Natsinet joined the Popular Liberation Forces (PLF), forming a loose alliance with two other splinter groups, these three groups were jointly represented by Osman Saleh Sabbe.
+In August 1971, Selfi Natsinet joined the Popular Liberation Forces (PLF), forming a loose alliance with two other splinter groups; these three groups were jointly represented by Osman Saleh Sabbe.